John Fullbright at Islington Assembly Hall

 The highlight of the night is when Fullbright, still sat by the piano, pulls off Gawd Above and raises the roof.
 The song is by far the rockiest of the show, and in contrast with the many ballads it gets the seated crowd started.
 Two people even rise from their chairs to dance along.
 Finishing off the song in grand style, Fullbright fully deserves the standing ovations he receives.
 This guy shows great variety and an ability to both move the audience and get them dancing.
 What more can you ask?

 Photos: Melissa Harper

-For further information about John Fullbright and future events visit here.
+For further information and future events visit John Fullbright’s website here.